 © Weinberg-Clark Photography

 Ray Kurzweil is a world class inventor, thinker, and futurist, with a thirty-five-year track record of accurate predictions.
-He has been a leading developer in artificial intelligence for 61 years – longer than any other living person.
+He has been a leading developer in artificial intelligence for more than six decades—longer than any other living person.
 He was the principal inventor of the first CCD flat-bed scanner, omni-font optical character recognition, print-to-speech reading machine for the blind, text-to-speech synthesizer, music synthesizer capable of recreating the grand piano and other orchestral instruments, and commercially marketed large-vocabulary speech recognition software.
-Ray received a GRAMMY® Award for outstanding achievement in music technology; he is the recipient of the National Medal of Technology and was inducted into the National Inventors Hall of Fame.
-He has written five best-selling books including The Singularity Is Near and How To Create A Mind, both New York Times best sellers, and Danielle: Chronicles of a Superheroine, winner of multiple young adult fiction awards.
+Ray received a GRAMMY® Award for outstanding achievement in music technology.
+He is the recipient of the National Medal of Technology and was inducted into the National Inventors Hall of Fame.
+He has written five books including The Singularity Is Near and How to Create A Mind, both New York Times bestsellers, and Danielle: Chronicles of a Superheroine, winner of multiple young adult fiction awards.
 He is a Principal Researcher and AI Visionary at Google.
 View titles by Ray Kurzweil

 About